-Azure logging and auditing
+Azure security logging and auditing

 Azure provides a wide array of configurable security auditing and logging options to help you identify gaps in your security policies and mechanisms.
 This article discusses generating, collecting, and analyzing security logs from services hosted on Azure.